-Our experienced attorneys know what to do to push back.
-We can calculate your damages, including future medical expenses, and negotiate with your insurance provider so you get what you deserve,
+Our experienced attorneys know how to push back.
+We can calculate your damages, including future medical expenses, and we can even help you sue a doctor without malpractice insurance.
+But most importantly, we can negotiate with your insurance provider so you get the compensation you deserve.

 Representing You in Court

-It’s unlikely but possible, that the insurance company won’t negotiate and your case will go to trial.
-In that case, our law office will fight for you to recover as much compensation as possible.
+It’s unlikely, but if the insurance company won’t negotiate, and your case goes to trial, our law office will fight to recover as much compensation as possible.

 How Cerebral Palsy Can Impact Your Child’s Life

-Your child’s experience will depend on the severity of the injury to his brain and the regions of the brain that got damaged.
+Your child’s experience will depend on the severity of the injury to his brain and the damaged regions of the brain.
 Every person’s cerebral palsy is unique.
 Even twins with cerebral palsy can have very different outcomes.

 Cerebral Palsy can affect a child’s mobility, communication, and coordination.
-Brain damage in specific areas can mean that a child’s cognitive processes are impaired.
+Brain damage in specific areas can impair a child’s cognitive processes.
 A CP diagnosis can also mean your child will experience chronic pain and muscle spasms for the rest of their life.